[Last updated: October 2019]

 Strategies for Housing On and Off Campus

 Youth homelessness is a widespread problem, including on college campuses.
 A national survey from Chapin Hall at the University of Chicago found that 3.5 million (1 in 10) young adults between the ages of 18-25 experienced homelessness over a twelve-month period.
 According to follow-up interviews, 29% of the young adults who experienced homelessness were enrolled in college or another educational program at the time that they experienced homelessness.
-In addition, Wisconsin Hope Lab’s research found that approximately 9% of university students and 14% community college students experienced homelessness within the last year.
+In addition, Hope Center on College, Community, and Justice found that 14% of students at four-year institutions and 18% of students at two-year institutions were homeless.

 Obtaining financial aid is an important step in accessing higher education, and students experiencing homeless face significant barriers at this critical juncture.
 Not only do they lack consistent access to a safe place to rest, cook, and study, but they also more commonly experience higher rates of depression and anxiety that can impede their ability to engage in the often stressful financial aid application process.
 Higher education offers a lasting solution to poverty and can help youth avoid future episodes of homelessness.